What is sugar?

 Sucralose was approved for use in foods and beverages by the U.S. Food and Drug Administration (FDA) in 1999.
 Before approving the sweetener, FDA evaluated more than 100 human safety studies conducted over a 20-year period.
 Endorsements from other agencies, which independently reviewed the data, include The Health Protection Branch of Health and Welfare Canada, The National Food Authority of Australia and The American Council on Science and Health.
 Sucralose has been found to be safe by the World Health Organization and is approved for use in foods and beverages in more than 40 countries.

-Purified Stevia Leaf Extract, also known as Reb-A, is derived from the leaves of the Stevia plant and is 200 times sweeter than sugar so it has virtually no calories when used in foods and beverages.
+Purified Stevia Leaf Extract is derived from the leaves of the Stevia plant and is 250 times sweeter than sucrose so it has virtually no calories when used in foods and beverages.
 It has a long history of use in many countries including Australia, Brazil, China, Japan, Mexico and Russia.
-The U.S. Food and Drug Administration (FDA) has publically stated that it has no questions about the safety of Stevia Extract for use as a general purpose sweetener in foods and beverages.
+The U.S. Food and Drug Administration (FDA) has publicly stated that it has no questions about the safety of Stevia Extract for use as a general-purpose sweetener in foods and beverages.
+Source